xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

 You can also create a new project in **TestOps Setting**.

-Only the Admins of a team can create a new project.
-You can create multiple projects for one team.
+Admin permissions allow you to create multiple projects for one Team.

 Follow these steps: